ooesili/partygif/README.md

 ```
 $ partygif -h
 Usage of partygif:
+  -black
+        add color to a black and white image before color shifting
   -cycles int
         number of color cycles during the GIF (default 1)
   -framerate int